Skip to the main content

 Psychologists work in:

-More and more, psychologists work in program development and evaluation, community consulting and administering social services and mental health services provided by government and community agencies.
+More and more, psychologists work in program development and evaluation, community consulting, and administering government and community social and mental-health services.

 With experience or further education, psychologists may administer programs or teach at the post-secondary level.